John Cawthra

 John Cawthra (1789–1851) was a merchant, distiller and political figure in Upper Canada.
 He represented Simcoe from 1828 to 1830 in the Legislative Assembly of Upper Canada as a Reformer.

 He was born in England somewhere near Guiseley, the son of Joseph Cawthra and Mary Turnpenny, and came to Toronto with his father while still young.
-He served in the militia during the War of 1812 and in this war he helped to save the life of Lieutenant Archibald MacLean.
-After the battle he was offered reward money for the capture of Detroit however he did not take it.
+He served in the militia during the War of 1812 and in this war he helped to save the life of Lieutenant Archibald McLean.
+After the battle he was offered reward money for the capture of Detroit; however, he did not take it.
 Cawthra settled in Newmarket about 1822.
 Cawthra died in Newmarket.

 A heritage marker in Newmarket marks the site of his trading post, later replaced by Cawthra House, his residence, a general store and the town's first bank.

-His son was Henry Cawthra (1830-1904), a barrister, and his daughter Mary (d.
+His son was Henry Cawthra (1830–1904), a barrister, and his daughter Mary (d.
 1882) was the mother of William Mulock.
 Another son, Joseph, built a house called Guiseley House at Elm Avenue and Mount Pleasant named after his father's birthplace and has since been demolished.